-Emergency Medical Services Program Mission
+Emergency Health Systems Program Mission

+.
 Support of Services

-Across Nebraska, approximately 430 licensed ambulance services provide life saving emergency medical care at a moment's notice.
+Across Nebraska, approximately 420 licensed ambulance services provide life saving emergency medical care at a moment's notice.
 Most services provide this care through one of two types of licenses.
 These license levels are Basic Life Support and Advanced Life Support.
 Within these licenses, a service may be either a transporting or non-transporting provider.

 The Emergency Health Systems Program assists services in providing quality care in a variety of ways.
 Some of the resources available through the Emergency health Systems Program are Physician Medical Director Training, quality assurance guidelines, patient care documentation classes, and service management classes.